-I’ve been thinking off and on all summer about our curriculum choices for this coming school year.
-I’m one of those people who has to investigate, read and then let it all ruminate in my subconscious before I can make a decision.
+I’ve been thinking off and on all summer about our right brain homeschool curriculum choices for my spirited child for this coming school year.
+I’m one of those people who has to investigate, read, and then let it all ruminate in my subconscious before I can make a decision.
 Now we’re getting to the time to make decision so here we go!

 This year I think we are ready for a bit more structure although we will still be pretty relaxed.
 Caroline is a right-brained learner so I’m trying to work with that.
 She also finds writing challenging so I am also working around that.
 I believe in picking my battles.
 I am mostly interested that learning continues to be enjoyable for both of us.
 One thing that would not work for either of us is a highly structured curriculum so a curriculum in a box is pretty much out of the question, appealing as it may be.

 One of the things I struggle with as the mother of an only child is how much to spend on materials.
 So far we’ve spent very little on homeschooling.
 But Caroline is someone who thrives on variety and it really isn’t fair to her to limit what I purchase just because I won’t have the opportunity to use it again with additional children.
 It would be much easier to justify spending money on things if I had two or three more children to use them!
 But Caroline shouldn’t miss out because she’s an only so I’ve made peace with spending a bit to get things that really make a difference.

 So here’s a rundown of what I have planned for the beginning of the year.
 This is what I have to get us started.
 I am very much someone who tinkers along the way and so I really don’t think much past Christmas at this point.
 Then over Christmas vacation I’ll assess where we are, where we need to go, and what we should do next.
 It’s too hard to anticipate where a child will be in four months and so I keep things pretty open ended in my planning.